jakestrouse00/AntiCaptcha-python-wrapper/README.md

 | clientKey| String | The client's API key |
 | taskId| Integer| ID which was obtained in createTask methods|

-How this is used with the API:
+How this is used with the wrapper:

 ```python
 from captcha import *